Random Diophantine Equations in the Primes: The density of locally soluble equations

 When $s\ge 3$,

 Therefore $M_{\ba,n}(p)>0$ provided that

 which is equivalent to

-We can easily check, for example by differentiating, that $(x-1)^{s-1}x^{-s/2}$ is an increasing function in $x>1$, so the above inequality is equivalent to $p\ge p_{0}(s,(k;p-1)$.
-So $M_{\ba,n}(p)>0$ (and hence $\chi_{p}>0$) provided that $p\ge p_{0}(s,(k;p-1))$, as required.
+We can easily check, for example by differentiating, that $(x-1)^{s-1}x^{-s/2}$ is an increasing function in $x>1$, so the above inequality is equivalent to $p\ge p_{0}(s,(k;p-1))$.
+So $M_{\ba}(p)>0$ (and hence $\chi_{p}>0$) provided that $p\ge p_{0}(s,(k;p-1))$, as required.
 It just remains to show the upper bound for $p_{0}(s,r)$.
 For this, note that if $p\ge 2$ then $p-1\ge p/2$.
 So

-and $2^{1-s}p^{(s-2)/2}>r^{s-1}$ if and only if $p>(2r)^{2(s-1)/(s-2)}$. \end{proof} \end{lemma} We say that a set of numbers $a_{1},...,a_{s}$ is $r$-coprime if for any prime $p$, if $p\mid (a_{1};...;a_{s})$ then $p\mid r$.
+and $2^{1-s}p^{(s-2)/2}>r^{s-1}$ if and only if $p>(2r)^{2(s-1)/(s-2)}$. \end{proof} \end{lemma} We say that a set of numbers $a_{1},\dots,a_{s}$ is $r$-coprime if for any prime $p$, if $p\mid (a_{1};\dots;a_{s})$ then $p\mid r$.
 We say that they are $k$-wise $r$-coprime if every subset of size $k$ is $r$-coprime.
 Note that the usual idea of coprime is the same as $1$-coprime in our definition.
 We also say that a set is $k$-wise $r$-coprime to $m$ if the greatest common divisor of any subset of size $k$ is $r$-coprime to $m$.

-The paper \cite{h2013} found the probability that a random $s$-tuple is $k$-wise coprime, which generalised the result of \cite{t2002} in which it was found the probability that an $s$-tuple is pairwise ($2$-wise) coprime.
+In \cite{h2013}, Hu found the probability that a random $s$-tuple is $k$-wise coprime, which generalised a result of T\'oth \cite{t2002} in which it was found the probability that an $s$-tuple is pairwise ($2$-wise) coprime.
 We generalise the result further to include congruence constraints on the tuples.
 Our proof will closely follow \cite{h2013}, although unfortunately it will be even more notationally complicated.